 - Kill switch to block non-VPN traffic

-IPVanish is somewhat limited on features in comparison to ExpressVPN.
+IPVanish is limited on features when compared to ExpressVPN.

 Note: If you really want a fully-featured VPN service, you may want to check out NordVPN.
 It offers a built-in ad blocker, double-VPN servers, Tor-over-VPN servers, and good leak protection settings.
 For a detailed analysis, see the ExpressVPN vs NordVPN comparison.